Private bridges are where a private road or driveway crosses a river, stream or other waterway.

 Without information about a private bridge’s condition, fire districts might be reluctant to drive heavy vehicles across a private bridge.
 If responders do not cross a bridge, they will make every effort to reach the location, including carrying medical equipment or running hoses for extended distances.

 This, in turn, adds critical delay to providing fire and medical response and increases the potential for more severe property damage and the possibility of more serious injury.

 In May 2012, the Board of County Commissioners approved amendments to Clark County code regarding private bridges.

 County officials worked cooperatively with firefighters from local fire districts and representative from private engineering and law firms to come up with a balanced approach.

 The code changes created standards for the construction of new private bridges.
 These standards are expected to reduce construction and repair costs for new bridges.

 For existing bridges, the standards require action only if additional homes or structures are built or new lots are created.
 In these cases, developers or home builders could choose to have the bridge inspected and upgraded or, alternatively, provide fire-resistant construction, such as building homes with fire sprinklers.

 Clark County recommends that every private bridge be inspected by a qualified engineer once every five years.
 However, if property owners and residents living near a private bridge decide not to have their crossing inspected and possibly upgraded, they need to understand this could affect response during a fire or medical emergency.

-Clark County and local fire districts hosted a series of three open houses in different parts of the county in late January and early February to meet with residents and answer their questions.
+Clark County and local fire districts hosted a series of three open houses in different parts of the county in late January and early February 2012 to meet with residents and answer their questions.
 Prior to the open houses, Clark County sent an informational mailer to people living near a private bridge.